-EASTERN PROVINCE
+EASTERN REGION

-The Eastern Province of Saudi Arabia plays a vital role in the nation’s economy due to its abundant oil fields.
+The Eastern province of Saudi Arabia plays a vital role in the nation’s economy due to its abundant oil fields.
 However, it also offers rich cultural, recreational, and natural attractions that make it a fascinating destination, particularly around its capital, Dammam.

 Dammam: a vibrant hub of culture and recreation